 - Murakami x Casio G-SHOCK – The Casio G-SHOCK Frogman Watch designed by Takashi Murakami for a collaborative collection, came with translucent pink color, engraved artwork and a watch pillow with one of Murakami’s signature flower.

-- Takashi Murakami x ComplexCon – in 2017, Takashi served as the artistic director of Complexcon, a convention of fashion, streetwear, art, and pop culture.
+- Takashi Murakami x ComplexCon – In 2017, Takashi served as the artistic director of Complexcon, a convention of fashion, streetwear, art, and pop culture.

 Importance of Contemporary Art

 - Art allows individuals a means of Personal Expression.
-Through painting, sculpture and performance art, anyone can express themselves in a way that will be safely observable to others.
+Through painting, sculpture and performance art, anyone can express themselves in a way that will be observable to others.

-Although Murakami’s work expresses an apparent psychedelic candor, he invites us to read between lines and offers a solid pictorial reflection.
-Three levels of understanding appear to us.
+- Although Murakami’s work expresses an apparent psychedelic candor, he invites us to read between lines and offers a solid pictorial reflection.

 So, Why is Takashi Murakami important in contemporary art?

-So why is this artist, so well-known and admired abroad, not more respected in his home country?
-Murakami’s most likely says that Japanese “hate” him — or at least that they don’t understand his art.
-To understand Murakami, one has to recognize that he really doesn’t care what Japanese people think of his art because he is not creating it for them.
-Instead, his focus has always been the international market, where his work now sells for tens of millions of dollars and his exhibitions have thousands of fans lining up to see them.
-However, Murakami is so much more than a prolific artist.
-He is also a successful art collector, mentor, filmmaker, and curator, without whom the face of contemporary Japanese art could be very different.
+So why is he well-known and admired abroad, but not respected in his home country?
+Murakami answered, Japanese might “hate” him! or at least that they don’t understand his art.
+To understand Murakami, one has to recognize that he really doesn’t care what Japanese people think of his art, because he is not creating it for them.

+His focus has always been the international market, where his work now sells for tens of millions of dollars.
+And his exhibitions have thousands of fans lining up to see them.
+He’s a successful art collector, mentor, filmmaker, and curator.
+Without whom the face of contemporary Japanese art could be very different.